 CECILY LEGH (d.1542+)

 Cecily Legh was the daughter of Piers or Peter Legh of Lyme, Cheshire (d.
 December 4, 1541) and Jane Gerard (d.
 May 5, 1510).
-In 1508, she married Sir Thomas Butler of Warrington, Lancashire (c.1494-September 15, 1550) and was the mother of Thomas (1513/14-1579), John, Margaret, Elizabeth, Jane, and Dorothy.
+In 1508, she married Sir Thomas Butler of Warrington, Lancashire (c.1494-September 15, 1550).
+Their children were Thomas (1513/14-1579), John, Margaret, Elizabeth, Jane, and Dorothy.
 By 1534, according to the History of Parliament entry for her son, the marriage had been dissolved and Butler had taken a new wife.
 Other sources say by 1542.
-None say why, but the marriage had been contracted to make peace between the two families and failed to do so.
-One account says that, in 1542, Thomas Butler and his tenants in Burtonwood took action against Sir Peter Legh, Cecily’s grandfather, for obstructing his way from Bradley Acre to the church.
+None say why, but the marriage had been contracted to make peace between their two families and had failed to do so.
+One account says that, in 1542, Thomas Butler and his tenants in Burtonwood took action against Sir Peter Legh, Cecily’s grandfather, for obstructing Butler’s way from Bradley Acre to the church.
 This Sir Peter was probably Cecily’s brother (d.1589), since her grandfather died in 1527.

 see DOROTHY EGERTON